chrisg2/snaptest-dotnet/docs/NUnitIntro.md

 The `SnapTest.NUnit` package provides the following key classes in the `SnapTest.NUnit` namespace for writing snapshot-based tests with [NUnit](https://nunit.org):

 - `SnapshotConstraint`: NUnit `Constraint` that compares an actual value against an expected value that is stored in a snapshot file.
-- `SnapshotSettings` which can be constructed by the an instance of `SnapshotSettingsBuilder`: Settings that control how snapshot processing is performed.
+- `SnapshotSettings`: Settings that control how snapshot processing is performed.
 - `SnapshotDoes`: Helper class with properties and methods that supply a number of snapshotting-related constraints used in NUnit constraint-based assertions.

 Here are some examples of snapshot-based tests illustrating typical uses of these classes.